- What it means for you

 The regulation aims to contain, prevent and thereby reduce emissions of the fluorinated greenhouse gases (F-gases) covered by the Kyoto Protocol.

-This sheet gives a brief summary of its requirements for the UK’s Refrigeration, Air Conditioning, Heat-pump and Fire Protection Industry, which come into effect on 4 July 2007.
-(F-gases include all HFC refrigerants, such as R134a, R407C, and R410A.)
+This page gives a brief summary of its requirements for the UK’s Refrigeration, Air Conditioning, Heat-pump and Fire Protection Industry, which initially came into effect on 1st Jan 2015 and was superseded 1st January 2015 (F-gases include all HFC refrigerants, such as R134a, R407C, R32 and R410A.)

 Leak detection is an import part of this regulation.
 The tables below give the specific regulatory requirements when a CFC, HCFC, freon (refrigerant / air conditioning / heat-pump gas) leak detection system is required.

 The objective of the F-Gas Regulation is to prevent leakage and to ensure repairs are undertaken as soon as possible after a leak is detected.

 The European Commission has stated that a recast of the F-gas Regulation is likely by end of 2021, in line with the climate law proposal, which requires the Commission to review, and where necessary propose to revise by June 2021, all relevant policy instruments to achieve the additional 2030 emission reductions.

 New technologies, sustainable solutions and disruptive innovation are critical to achieve the objectives of the European Green Deal.